mailcow/mailcow-dockerized-docs/docs/getstarted/prerequisite-system.en.md

 ## MTU

 Especially relevant for OpenStack users: Check your MTU and set it accordingly in docker-compose.yml.
 See [Troubleshooting](../getstarted/install.md#users-with-a-mtu-not-equal-to-1500-eg-openstack) in our Installation guide.

+[^1]: During an upgrade from Debian 12 (Bookworm) to Debian 13 (Trixie), a service called `EXIM` may be installed, which blocks port 25 on the host.
+Therefore, it is advisable to remove this service before using mailcow.